 - Provide staff education regarding security best practices, current security threats and more

 How You Can Protect Yourself From Fraud

 - Frequently review the current list of consumer scams at FTC.gov.

 - Notify your bank about your travel plans.
 See Additional Resources section below.

 - Store private information in a safe place, like a locked desk drawer or file cabinet.

-- Do not provide your Social Security number or personal credit information to anyone over the phone or online unless you are the one who initiated the call and are familiar with the business.
+- Do not provide your Social Security number or personal credit information to anyone over the phone or online unless you are the one who placed the call and are familiar with the business.

 - Shred all financial statements, credit card offers and any unused cards before recycling them.
 Delete old texts and emails from your bank.